Tongue Tie treatment for Infants FAQs, asked by parents in relation to Infant tongue tied and lip tied revision visit.

 We recommended to do stretch for the area by applying repeated, gentle but firm pressure.

-Stretches MUST be done for 3 seconds, before every feed and before every nappy change, for 3 weeks.
-After that Stretches should be done for a further 2 weeks 2 times a day.
+Stretches MUST be done for 3 seconds, before every feed and before every nappy change, for 4 weeks.

 These exercises are important to minimising the reattachment of the frenum to its original position.